Our Approach to the Teaching of Reading

 Key Stage 2

-Teachers give time to reading aloud to children, so that they can enjoy hearing stories that they might not yet be able to access independently.
-Many opportunities are created for children to develop a love of reading including our Reading Doorway project where children read a core set of books each year and collect stamps to complete a Doorway Booklet over their time at John Bunyan Primary.
-This project is run in conjunction with another school so that children are able to discuss books with children from a different setting.
-The direct teaching of vocabulary is embedded across the school and children are introduced daily to new vocabulary which extends their thinking and enables them to access more challenging texts.
-Families are encouraged to join us every Friday morning from 8.40-9.10 for ‘Come and Read’; providing opportunities to share books with their children in our library or classrooms.
+At John Bunyan Primary School, teachers give time to reading aloud to children, so that they can enjoy hearing stories that they might not yet be able to access independently.
+Many opportunities are created for children to develop a love of reading including our Reading Doorway project where children read a core set of books for each year and collect stamps to complete our Reading Doorway Booklet over their time at John Bunyan Primary.